Tutorial

 # Visualization parameters to display the weather bands (cloud conditions) with the green-yellow-red palette

-# Add the SERC RGB data as a layer to the Map
+# Add the RGB data as a layer to the Map

 Recap

-band, which is a useful first step in working with AOP reflectance data.
+band, which is a useful first step in assessing the data quality of the AOP reflectance and camera imagery.

 This is a great starting point for your own research!